-Meet the 'Zombie Frog,' a new species found in the Amazon | DW | 05.07.2021
+Meet the 'zombie frog,' a new species found in the Amazon | DW | 05.07.2021

 But the discovery brings mixed emotions, since amphibians are among the most endangered vertebrate groups.
 "Whenever we discover new species, we always have in mind that we are losing species at the same time, probably more than we discover, and before we even have the chance to describe them," Ernst says.

-It is in fact possible that the Zombie Frog is endangered, even though it was only recently discovered.
+It is in fact possible that the zombie frog is endangered, even though it was just recently discovered.

-Amphibians such as the Zombie Frog are among the most endagered animals in the world, even in pristine environments such as the Guiana Shield in the Amazon.
+Amphibians such as the zombie frog are among the most endangered animals in the world, even in pristine environments such as the Guiana Shield in the Amazon

 The Amazon rainforest is the world's biggest biodiversity hot spot, especially for amphibians.
-Most amphibian species known in the world come from the region, which is home to more than 1,000 types of frogs.
-Because they breathe through their skin, amphibians are highly sensible to water quality and environmental degradation, including toxic chemicals, habitat destruction, pollution, and diseases, to name a few examples.
-The so-called Global Amphibian Decline, a term used by experts to designate systematic decreases in amphibian populations, indicates that around 70% of amphibian species are threatened by decline or extinction.
+Most amphibian species known in the world come from the region, which is home to more than a thousand types of frogs.
+Because they breathe through their skin, amphibians are highly sensitive to water quality and environmental degradation, including toxic chemicals, habitat destruction, pollution, and diseases, to name a few examples.
+The so-called global amphibian decline, a term used by experts to designate systematic decreases in amphibian populations, indicates that around 70% of amphibian species are threatened with extinction.
 This phenomenon is a warning that ecosystems, even remote ones, may be out of balance.

-In the case of the Amazon, Ernst affirms that there is increasing pressure, caused by numerous activities ― most of them illegal ― such as mining, timber extraction, logging, poaching and large-scale infrastructure projects, particularly in northern Brazil.
-"The threats are multiple and on top of that, we have climate change problems as well," he points out.
+In the case of the Amazon, Ernst affirms that there is increasing pressure, caused by numerous human activities ― most of them illegal ― such as mining, timber extraction, logging, poaching and large-scale infrastructure projects, particularly in northern Brazil.
+"The threats are multiple and on top of that, we have climate change problems as well," he says.

-"We are losing biodiversity at an unprecedented rate, and the current administration in Brazil has unfortunately been a disaster for that," notes Ernst.
+"We are losing biodiversity at an unprecedented rate, and the current administration in Brazil has unfortunately been a disaster for that," says Ernst.

-Environmentalists from Brazil ― home to more than two thirds of the Amazon rainforest ― continuously denounce the purposeful weakening of official environmental protection agencies and enforcement rules under the Bolsonaro administration.
+Environmentalists from Brazil ― the country that is home to more than two-thirds of the Amazon rainforest ― continuously denounce the purposeful weakening of official environmental protection agencies and enforcement rules under the Bolsonaro administration.
 Brazil's former environment minister Ricardo Salles quit in June 2021 amid a criminal investigation of his involvement in an illegal logging scheme in the Amazon.

-Environmental destruction affects all aspects of life in the Amazon, including amphibians and possibly the Zombie Frog.
-Despite the name ― should its habitat conditions be altered, the species will not come back from the dead.
+Environmental destruction affects all aspects of life in the Amazon, including amphibians and possibly the zombie frog.
+Should its habitat conditions be altered, the species ― despite its name ― will not come back from the dead.